How to Master Recruiting and Build Your Loyal “A TEAM”

 8: Tell the TRUTH about the Role – Avoid sugar coating it

 Instead paint it BLACK! – Ask lots of questions, listen closely to their answers.
-Tell your candidates how you run a disciplined workplace, be upfront about your house rules and clear on your expectations.
+Tell your potential recruit how you run a disciplined workplace, be upfront about your house rules and clear on your expectations.
 Good leaders tell the truth and use ‘tough love’ & enforce standards and it works!

 9: Understand that PEOPLE are DIFFERENT